Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Contract summaries

-Upload the executed contract.
-Libra fills in party names, dates, key terms, and financial figures.
+Point at the executed contract.
+Libra fills in party names, dates, key terms and financial figures.

 Standard correspondence